biruk60/soccer/slot.md

 # Liverpool fired Slot after winning the title.

-The news was delivered by Liverpool sporting director Richard Hughes to Arne Slot on Saturday morning.
+1. The news was delivered by Liverpool sporting director Richard Hughes to Arne Slot on Saturday morning.
 The Dutchman was informed that, with a heavy heart, the decision had been taken to end his two-year reign as the club’s head coach.
 Liverpool have parted company with Arne Slot after just two seasons in charge after the Dutchman fell short of defending the Premier League title he won during his debut campaign with the Reds.

-With a once-dominant team seemingly disintegrating in front of him as the season rolled on, the 47-year-old was only able to oversee an underwhelming fifth-place finish in his second year at Anfield, leading to his dismissal on Saturday.
-They salvaged Champions League qualification but limped across the line with just 60 points, their lowest total for a decade.
-While it may seem callous to sack a manager almost exactly a year on from lifting a league title, Slot's dismissal is hardly without precedent.
+2. With a once-dominant team seemingly disintegrating in front of him as the season rolled on, the 47-year-old was only able to oversee an underwhelming fifth-place finish in his second year at Anfield, leading to his dismissal on Saturday.
+The Reds salvaged Champions League qualification but limped across the line with just 60 points, their lowest total for a decade.

+3. Slot effectively continued Jürgen Klopp's legacy at Anfield by delivering the Premier League title in 2024-25, winning the league by a 10-point margin.
+However, things gradually began to fall apart in the Dutchman's second season in charge and a fifth-place finish (25 points off the top) coupled with underwhelming cup runs and a high-profile quarrel with departing hero Mohamed Salah appear to have sealed his fate.

+4. While it may seem callous to sack a manager almost exactly a year on from lifting a league title, Slot's dismissal is hardly without precedent.
 Indeed, many of the top clubs across Europe's big five leagues having pulled the plug on managers 12 months on (or sooner) after winning a league title over the course of the past two decades.

-Slot effectively continued Jürgen Klopp's legacy at Anfield by delivering the Premier League title in 2024-25, winning the league by a 10-point margin.
-However, things gradually began to fall apart in the Dutchman's second season in charge and a fifth-place finish (25 points off the top) coupled with underwhelming cup runs and a high-profile quarrel with departing hero Mohamed Salah appear to have sealed his fate.

-Slot didn’t see it coming.
+5. Slot didn’t see it coming.
 “I have every reason to believe I am the Liverpool manager next season,” he told reporters before the penultimate game of the season at Villa Park.
 Behind the scenes, he remained fully involved in talks over pre-season and summer recruitment plans.
 Slot had lined up Etienne Reijnen, his former assistant at Feyenoord, to join his backroom staff this summer.
 He had initially wanted to bring Reijnen with him when he took over from Jurgen Klopp two years ago but he couldn’t get a work permit.
 Now that was no longer an issue, Reijnen recently said his goodbyes at the Dutch club and expected to be reunited with Slot at Anfield.
 However, no contract was signed.
 Slot had continued to speak to players about their summer plans and preparations for next season in the belief that he would get the opportunity to put right what had gone so wrong.
 On Saturday morning, those hopes lay in tatters.

 # Why Liverpool sacked Arne Slot?
-When the wheels came off during a desperate run of nine defeats in the space of 12 matches between late September and late November, the message from the club’s hierarchy was emphatic — Slot still enjoyed their full support.
+6. When the wheels came off during a desperate run of nine defeats in the space of 12 matches between late September and late November, the message from the club’s hierarchy was emphatic — Slot still enjoyed their full support.
 It was repeated in April after chastening defeats by Manchester City in the FA Cup and Paris Saint-Germain in Europe consigned Liverpool to a season without a trophy and left them scrambling for the consolation prize of Champions League qualification.
 There was sympathy for what Slot had been forced to contend with.
 The backdrop to the season had been one of tragedy following Diogo Jota’s death, along with his brother Andre Silva, in a car crash in Spain last July.
 Senior FSG figures had great admiration for the leadership Slot showed in the most difficult of circumstances.

-Hughes and Michael Edwards had previously indicated that they were going to stand by Slot given the mitigating factors which had contributed to Liverpool’s fortunes nosediving.
+7. Hughes and Michael Edwards had previously indicated that they were going to stand by Slot given the mitigating factors which had contributed to Liverpool’s fortunes nosediving.
 However, having taken stock in the week following the end of the season, they came to the conclusion that a change was required given the mood both within the dressing room and the fanbase.
-Eyebrows were raised when Slot didn’t take part in the traditional lap of appreciation following the final game of the season at home against Brentford.
-He sat alone in the dugout while departing legends Mohamed Salah and Andy Robertson accepted the acclaim of Anfield.
-People close to the Dutchman insist that was down to him wanting to ensure the spotlight remained on Salah and Robertson rather than a sign that he knew his days at the club were numbered.

-Slot’s job had also been made harder by the downturn in form of established stars such as Salah, Alexis Mac Allister, Ibrahima Konate and Cody Gakpo.
+8. Slot’s job had also been made harder by the downturn in form of established stars such as Salah, Alexis Mac Allister, Ibrahima Konate and Cody Gakpo.
 The breakdown in the relationship between Salah and Slot was one of the sub plots of the season with the Egyptian forward adamant that he had been made a scapegoat for the team’s struggles when he was dropped in November, telling reporters in December he had been “thrown under the bus”.
 Injuries did not help, either.
 Record signing Alexander Isak arrived unfit following his protracted £125m move from Newcastle United and then missed nearly four months with a broken left leg.

 Giovanni Leoni and Conor Bradley both suffered season-ending knee injuries, while 17-goal top scorer Hugo Ekitike ruptured his right Achilles tendon.
 Alisson, Jeremie Frimpong and Wataru Endo also had significant spells on the sidelines.

 There was an acceptance that a lot of the £450m invested in the squad last summer hadn’t been on the field often enough.
 Florian Wirtz, who needed a lengthy period of adaptation to English football, Isak and Ekitike played just 118 minutes of football together.

-The spat with Salah didn’t cost Slot his job.
+9. The spat with Salah didn’t cost Slot his job.
 Much more significant in the final decision was his inability to find solutions to the team’s glaring weaknesses as a blanket of negativity descended during the run-in with performances so lifeless and disjointed.

 His complaints about facing “low blocks” and being faced with “negative set-piece balances” started to wear thin with the most damning assessment from fans that they felt bored by the slow brand of football.

 When Liverpool enjoyed back-to-back wins over Everton and Crystal Palace in late April, there were aspirations of leapfrogging Manchester United into third place.
 They only needed four points from their remaining four matches to be guaranteed a top-five finish.

 But they took just two out of the last 12 points on offer.
 A chastening defeat at Old Trafford was followed by a home draw with Chelsea in which Slot was subjected to the kind of dissent a Liverpool manager hadn’t faced at Anfield since the final days of Roy Hodgson’s reign in 2010-11.
 His decision to substitute Rio Ngumoha was greeted with a torrent of boos.
 More followed at the final whistle.
 The noise would have been louder but for the thousands of empty seats.

 Hughes was sitting in the directors’ box that day when supporters vented their spleen at the sight of Slot’s side retreating and slowing the game down when they were 1-0 up rather than going for the jugular.
 The disconnect between what fans expected and what was being served up was stark.
 The 4-2 defeat at Aston Villa was equally damaging and the 1-1 draw with Brentford on the final day wasn’t much better.
 Rather than pinpointing one moment as the breaking point, senior club sources suggest that faith in Slot slowly ebbed away during those closing weeks.

-And the data made for bleak reading given Liverpool’s slow starts and habit of conceding damaging late goals, which pointed to issues with both fitness and mentality.
+10. Eyebrows were raised when Slot didn’t take part in the traditional lap of appreciation following the final game of the season at home against Brentford.
+He sat alone in the dugout while departing legends Mohamed Salah and Andy Robertson accepted the acclaim of Anfield.
+People close to the Dutchman insist that was down to him wanting to ensure the spotlight remained on Salah and Robertson rather than a sign that he knew his days at the club were numbered.

-It was telling in the wake of Slot’s sacking that club sources talked about the “next phase” for Liverpool requiring “a more front-foot, aggressive and urgent style of football”.
+11. It was telling in the wake of Slot’s sacking that club sources talked about the “next phase” for Liverpool requiring “a more front-foot, aggressive and urgent style of football”.

 The decision was taken by Hughes and Edwards with sign off from the FSG board which includes principal owner John W. Henry, chairman Tom Werner and FSG president Mike Gordon.

 There was a fear that if they stuck by Slot and then next season didn’t start well things would quickly turn toxic at Anfield.
 And if they were forced to make a change in the autumn finding a suitable successor would be harder than this summer given the candidates available.
 “It’s a decision we didn’t want to make, but one we ultimately concluded we reluctantly had to,” the senior FSG figure adds.

 # Did Liverpool get it right sacking Arne Slot?

-That may seem silly to ask, given the former AZ Alkmaar manager’s unpopularity with fans due to his tactical decisions mid-game and having leaked 53 goals – the most goals Liverpool have conceded since the 1992/93 season.
+12. Given the former AZ Alkmaar manager’s unpopularity with fans due to his tactical decisions mid-game and having leaked 53 goals – the most goals Liverpool have conceded since the 1992/93 season,that may seem silly to ask.
 It isn’t known exactly how much influence Slot had over last summer’s outlay, so one has to be wary of pinning the blame solely on him when it comes to Liverpool’s new arrivals this season.

 But nevertheless, it cannot be ignored that under his leadership the defending champions spent an eye-watering single-window record of £450m to scrape a fifth place finish and Champions League football on the final day.

 Sizeable gaps in central defence weren’t addressed, with money instead blown on unnecessary luxury signings such as Florian Wirtz and their £125m man, Alexander Isak.
 Milos Kerkez, meanwhile, looked far from the competent left back Liverpool brought in from the Vitality Stadium.

-Of course, it should be pointed out that Slot has had his fair share of bad luck when it comes to transfers.
+13. Of course, it should be pointed out that Slot has had his fair share of bad luck when it comes to transfers.
 Long-term injuries to centre back signing Geovanni Leoni and the aforementioned Isak could not have been foreseen by the club, while Jeremie Frimpong – signed as Trent Alexander-Arnold’s direct replacement – has himself been plagued by injury setbacks.

 Then there is the farcical handling of Marc Guéhi’s failed switch, which is in no way the ex-Feyenoord boss’s fault.

 On a more positive note, it is also worth mentioning that Hugo Ekitike, who joined from Frankfurt for a potential £78m, was a standout before rupturing his achilles tendon against PSG.

-But even with such mitigating factors, the Dutchman still has to shoulder some of the blame for one of the worst transfer windows European football has ever seen.
+14. But even with such mitigating factors, the Dutchman still has to shoulder some of the blame for one of the worst transfer windows European football has ever seen.

 In addition to wasting a king’s ransom on incomings, Slot also authorised some head-scratching departures – not least that of Luis Diaz to Bayern Munich.